-The regiment of cadets at Maritime is a disciplined lifestyle program.
-In your first year, you will learn to follow orders and the rules and regulations of the regiment.
-After that, you will increasingly learn to be a leader – to give orders, take care of those under your command and make the best decisions for your group.
+The Regiment of Cadets at Maritime is a disciplined lifestyle program.
+In the first year, cadets learn to follow orders and the rules and regulations of the Regiment.
+Cadets then increasingly learn to be leaders, take care of those under their command and make the best decisions for their group.

-Most cadets are working to earn a U.S. Coast Guard license in addition to their degree.
-You do not need to be in the license program to be part of the regiment.
+While most cadets pursue a U.S. Coast Guard license in addition to their academic degree, it is not necessary to be in the license program in order to be a part of the Regiment.

-Your introduction to the regiment will be a 10-day orientation program called indoctrination, or Indoc.
-Because most students in the regiment will pursue a U.S. Coast Guard license and a career at sea, Indoc is all about preparing you for a life on board a marine vessel.
-You will learn sea survival skills and spend at least an hour every day in physical training.
-You will also get to know your classmates, especially the other MUGs in your section.
+Introduction to the Regiment of Cadets takes place through a 10-day orientation program called Indoctrination, or INDOC.
+Because most students in the Regiment of Cadets pursue a U.S. Coast Guard license and a career at sea, INDOC is specifically designed to prepare the cadet for life on board a marine vessel.
+Cadets learn sea survival skills and spend at least one hour every day in physical training.
+Cadets come to know their shipmates and interact with their cadet leadership, and their fellow MUGs.